 For each Doctoral Academy, the Melbourne Social Equity Institute selects a cohort of research higher degree students from across the university to share their research, knowledge and ideas on social equity issues.

 The Melbourne Social Equity Institute's Doctoral Academy began in 2014.
-Each year the Institute selects a cohort of research higher degree students from across the University of Melbourne to share their research, knowledge and ideas on social equity issues.
+For each cohort, the Institute selects research higher degree students from across the University of Melbourne to share their research, knowledge and ideas on social equity issues.

 The Doctoral Academy aims to support students through peer-learning opportunities and mentoring from experienced academics.
 Membership of the academy will expose doctoral students to different disciplinary perspectives and research methodologies that can inform the development of their own research.